uadmin/uadmin-docs/_build/html/_sources/login_system/tutorial/full_code/part6.rst.txt

                     otpPass := r.FormValue("otp_pass")

                     // Pass the requested username and password in Login function to
-                    // return the full name of the User and the boolean value for
+                    // return the session and the boolean value for IsOTPRequired login, otp := uadmin.Login(r, username, password)
-                    // IsOTPRequired
-                    login, otp := uadmin.Login(r, username, password)

-                    // Initialize Login2FA that returns the User login2fa := &uadmin.User{}
+                    // Initialize Login2FA that returns the Session login2fa := &uadmin.Session{}

                     // Check whether the OTP value from Login function is true
                     // and the OTP Password is valid if otp == true && user.VerifyOTP(otpPass) {
                         // Pass the requested username, password, and OTP Password in
-                        // Login2FA function to return the full name of the User login2fa = uadmin.Login2FA(r, username, password, otpPass)
+                        // Login2FA function to return the session login2fa = uadmin.Login2FA(r, username, password, otpPass)

+                        // Print the result
+                        uadmin.Trail(uadmin.DEBUG, "Login with 2FA as: %s", login2fa.User)
                     }

-                    // Pass the requested password and OTP code to return the
-                    // session key
-                    session := user.Login(password, otpPass)

-                    // Check if the session is fetched from the Login function if session != nil {
+                    // Check if the session is fetched from either login or login2fa if login != nil {
                         // Create a cookie named "user_session" with the value of
                         // UserID
                         usersession := &http.Cookie{